The fandoms are listed alphabetically.

 Flying Low at Night, by Cofax.
 Het, John Sheppard/Aeryn Sun. (ca. 8,600 words)

 Tomorrow and tomorrow and tomorrow, by Tassos.
-Gen. It's a WIP, but the parts stand well on their own. (so far three parts with ca. 36,700 words)
+Gen. It's a WIP, but the parts stand well on their own. (three parts with ca. 36,700 words, the fourth is unifished and abandoned)

 Crooked Paths, by themonkeycabal.
 Gen, Rodney McKay, John Crichton, Aeryn Sun, Moya. (ca. 8,100 words)